cadaver/siddump/readme.txt

           illegal LAX to work again
 V1.05   - Partial support for multispeed tunes
-V1.06   - Added CPU cycle profiling functionality by Stein Pedersen
+V1.06   - Added CPU cycle profiling functionality by Stein Pedersen V1.07   - Support rudimentary line counting for SID detection routines

-Copyright (C) 2005-2016 by the authors.
+Copyright (C) 2005-2018 by the authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: